-- Staff interviewed had a good understanding of how to support patients with mental health needs and those patients living with dementia. - The practice held GP led dedicated monthly mental health and dementia clinics.
+- Staff interviewed had a good understanding of how to support patients with mental health needs and those patients living with dementia. - The practice were dedicated to deliver effective care to mental health and dementia patients.
 Patients who failed to attend were proactively followed up by a phone call from a GP.